 Department Heads met with Gail to discuss her findings and develop reasonable implementation strategies and recommendations for City Council to consider.
-Department Heads agree on the need to address position ranges and remain competitive with the area market.
-The City currently lags in the position ranges and salaries in general.
+Department Heads agree on the need to address position ranges and

 Staff's implementation strategies and recommendations will be discussed at the Council committee meeting on May 1 and scheduled for final consideration at the Council meeting on May 15th.